Formerly B.S. Industrial Technology with Specialization in Technology Management

 Type of Degree:

-Bachelor of Science in Industrial Technology with Specialization in Technology Management
+Bachelor of Science in Technology Management

 Click here to view important information about student success and job opportunities.